gvwilson/sensibleadventures/cloudherd/reboot.md

       - The way he said it made it a simple statement of fact, like "Water flows downhill" or "The sun rises in the morning."

 03. Tension at Home
-- set up the tensions that will drive major plot developments
+- goal: set up the tensions that will drive major plot developments
   - Bonzon vs. Dorbu
     - Bonzon wants to order the Stalers around (but is initially too weak to do so)
     - Dorbu wants to persuade them and work around their needs